kencul/SprintDoubleBind/Thunderstore/README.md

 - **SprintScrollDownEnabled**: If enabled, scrolling your mouse wheel down will toggle sprint.
 - **SprintKeyEnabled**: If enabled, allows the use of the custom keyboard/mouse bind below to toggle sprint.
 - **SprintBindKey**: The key or mouse button that toggles sprint (if Sprint Key Enabled is true).
 Supports all standard keys and mouse buttons.

+## Special Thanks

+- Kyryh for their [Permaping](https://github.com/Kyryh/PermaPings) mod used as a reference
+- @.score and @gchinchi for help in the RoR2 modding discord